 Questioning the Story:Was Kevin Richardson struck in the face with an officer's helmet?

 When They See Us depicts Officer Robert Powers tackling Kevin Richardson (Asante Blackk) as he runs away.
 Powers then viciously smashes his helmet across Richardson's face.
 This is taken directly from how Richardson described it in the Ken Burns documentary The Central Park Five.
 While it's not impossible that the When They See Us real story played out in a similar manner, Power's partner, Eric Reynolds, tells a different account of the arrest.
 He said that the one problem with the miniseries' version of the arrest is that Powers didn't wear a helmet.
 "He had no helmet on," said Reynolds, "so there was no way for that to happen."
-VIDEO: Detective Eric Reynolds Tells the NYPD's Side of the Story
+Watch Detective Eric Reynolds Tell the NYPD's Side of the Story

 If Richardson was struck during the arrest, it's fairly clear that the miniseries significantly exaggerates the injury.
 There is photographic evidence of Kevin Richardson being escorted by plainclothes Anti-Crime Unit Officer Eric Reynolds (falsely depicted in a uniform in the miniseries) into New York City's 24th Precinct on the night of April 19, 1989, and Richardson does not have a puffy and swollen left eye.
 Later, in Kevin Richardson's videotaped confession, there is again no sign of a puffy eye, only a slight scratch that Assistant DA Elizabeth Lederer questions him about.